hashicorp/terraform-provider-azurerm/website/docs/d/backup_policy_vm.markdown

 The following attributes are exported:

-* `id` - The ID of the Recovery Services VM Protection Policy.
+* `id` - The ID of the Backup VM Protection Policy.

 * `tags` - A mapping of tags assigned to the resource.